Anumala89/matplotlib-challenge/README.md

 # matplotlib-challenge
-Compare the performance of Pymaceuticals' drug of interest, Capomulin, versus the other treatment regimens
+Compare the performance of Pymaceuticals' drug of interest, Capomulin, versus the other treatment regimens.